Learn about actual and potential costs

 What are the various stages of your hiring process?
 What specialized skills do you require in your employees?

-Can you give me an example from the past from when a key staff member on a project left your company, and what the team did to maintain the work flow and meet deadlines?
+Can you give me an example from the past of when a key staff member on a project left your company, and what the team did to maintain the work flow and meet deadlines?

 What cost-saving measures do you employ at your firm?